 Business Durham is the economic development arm for County Durham, working on behalf of Durham County Council to deliver the environment for business and economic growth.

-It is a knowledgeable and trusted guide which connects businesses with the right funding, advice, and networks they need to grow and thrive.
+It is a knowledgeable and trusted guide that connects businesses with the right funding, advice, and networks they need to grow and thrive.

 Business Durham works closely with partners to encourage an enterprise culture, helping entrepreneurs to turn bright ideas into successful reality and students to develop enterprise skills to become our future business leaders.

-The organisation manages a portfolio of business property and excels in finding the right space for businesses to grow – commercial office space, modern laboratories and industrial property units.
+The organization manages a portfolio of business property and excels in finding the right space for businesses to grow – commercial office space, modern laboratories, and industrial property units.